 Andrew Kurjata, Associate Producer, Prince George | @akurjata

-He regularly live-tweets city council meetings for fun.
-He loves music and the outdoors, plays dodgeball and road hockey, and has way too many pets
+He bikes to work (even in the winter), live-tweets city council meetings, plays dodgeball and road hockey, and has way too many pets.

 If you'd like to know how to pronounce his last name, he made a handy guide that you can find here.